-Due to my frugal nature, my love of buying and selling on Craigslist, and the fact that I purge regularly, I’m often asked how and where I sell my clothing and our kid’s clothing.
+Due to my frugal nature, my love of buying and selling on Craigslist, and the fact that I purge regularly, I’m often asked how and where I sell my clothing and our kid’s clothing (especially this time of year when garage sale signs litter every street corner!)

 My short answer: I don’t sell it.